 A key benefit to a well-designed Estate Plan may focus on attempting to minimize estate taxes.
-Most people’s estate will not be at risk for having to pay federal taxes (currently the individual threshold is $11.58 before an estate tax would be due).
+Most people’s estate will not be at risk for having to pay federal taxes (currently the individual threshold is $11.58 million before an estate tax would be due).
 But it’s still important to think about your estate in a logical and proactive manner when it comes to taxes.
 State taxes could also be a factor.

 Joint Trust: Assets and property in a Joint Trust can earn the same estate tax marital deduction as a Separate Trust would.

 Separate Trust: If you have a very large estate, a separate trust may be beneficial in offering tax relief.
 Remember that your estate would only be subject to federal estate tax if you are worth a lot of money...to the tune of $11.58 million per individual or $23.16 million per married couple...as of 2020.

 During Couple’s Lifetime

 Different types of Trusts can be administered differently during your lifetime.
 This can be true when it comes to Joint Trusts as well as Separate Trusts, too.

 Joint Trust: Because all assets are inside one trust, sometimes Joint Trusts can make things simpler.
 While both spouses are living, each has equal control regarding the management of joint assets held in the Joint Trust.